Aging brain: Loss of neural circuits and brain plasticity

 Brain plasticity refers to the brain's ability to change structure and function.
-This ties into the common phrase, "if you don't use it, you lose it," which is another way of saying, if you don't use it, your brain will devote less somatotopic space for it.
+This ties into the common phrase, "if you don't use it, you lose it," which is another way of saying, if you do not use it, your brain will devote less somatotopic space for it.
 One proposed mechanism for the observed age-related plasticity deficits in animals is the result of age-induced alterations in calcium regulation.
-The changes in our abilities to handle calcium will ultimately influence neuronal firing and the ability to propagate action potentials, which in turn would affect the ability of the brain to alter its structure or function (i.e. its plastic nature).
+The changes in the organism's abilities to handle calcium will ultimately influence neuronal firing and the ability to propagate action potentials, which in turn would affect the ability of the brain to alter its structure or function (i.e. its plastic nature).
 Due to the complexity of the brain, with all of its structures and functions, it is logical to assume that some areas would be more vulnerable to aging than others.
 Two circuits worth mentioning here are the hippocampal and neocortical circuits.
 It has been suggested that age-related cognitive decline is due in part not to neuronal death but to synaptic alterations.
 Evidence in support of this idea from animal work has also suggested that this cognitive deficit is due to functional and biochemical factors such as changes in enzymatic activity, chemical messengers, or gene expression in cortical circuits.